gorillatravelservices/gorillablog-en/_pages/five.md

         - Throwing bouncing stones on the lake,
         - Observing the race of boatmen,
         - Observing the competing swimmers.
-* 13h00: Lunch at the Atmosphere site,
+* 13h00: Lunch at the Atmosphere site
-* 14h00: Musical relaxation by the lake,
+* 14h00: Musical relaxation by the lake
 * 15h00: Return to hotel in Bukavu.